usnistgov/FIPS201/_FIPS201/introduction.md

 When a feature is to be discontinued or is no longer needed, it is deprecated.
 In general, a feature that is currently in use by relying systems would only be deprecated if there were a compelling reason to do so (e.g., security).
-Deprecated features MAY continue to be used, but SHOULD be phased out in future systems since the feature will likely be removed in the next revision of the Standard.
+Deprecated features MAY continue to be used but SHOULD be phased out in future systems since the feature will likely be removed in the next revision of the Standard.
 Removed features SHALL NOT be used.
 For example, the CHUID authentication mechanism ([Section 6.2.5](authentication.md#s-6-2-5)) has been removed from this version of the Standard and relying systems SHALL NOT use this authentication